 Meet Michelle.
-If you read any stories today, let this be one.
+If you read any story today, let it be this one.

-To some people, Stonebridge means just a college.
-To some, it is nothing more than an online, faceless institution.
+To some people, Stonebridge is just a college or nothing more than an online, faceless institution.
 To others, it is just a means to an end.
 To Michelle, it meant confidence in her abilities, new skills and the diploma that can prove it all.
 And a much needed mental break from motherhood.

 I first started my Stonebridge journey in 2015.
 I had just taken voluntary redundancy a few months before ending my 13 years career at the airport.
 I came to learn, the hard way, that working 12 hours shifts, days and nights, did not reconcile with the schedule of two young children.